Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 # Your branch name should start with a fix/, feat/, docs/, etc.
 # Avoid using issue numbers in branches

+# Add your changes
 git add .

+# Commit your changes
 git commit -m "fix: my short commit message"

-# examples of conventional commit messages:
+# Examples of conventional commit messages:
 #  fix: improve HTML step
 #  fix: fix build scripts for Travis-CI
 #  feat: add link to JavaScript hoisting article
 #  docs: update contributing guidelines

-# push your changes to your fork
+# Push your changes to your fork
 git push origin branch/name-here
+# Example:
+git push origin fix/update-guide-for-xyz

+# Then open a pull request (see links and text below)
 ```

 2. [How to open a Pull Request (PR)](https://contribute.freecodecamp.org/how-to-open-a-pull-request/)

-> Make sure the PR title follows our convention
+> Make sure the PR title follows their convention:

 3. [Prepare a Good PR Title](https://contribute.freecodecamp.org/how-to-open-a-pull-request/#prepare-a-good-pr-title)